 To regulate imported drugs as authority, the CDSCO works with the Drugs Technical Advisory Board and the Drugs Consultative Committee.
 On the other hand, the Central Drugs Laboratory undertakes to test such drugs.

-Every medical devices classification is categorized under the CDSCO guideline.
+Every medical device manufacturing process is classified and categorized under the CDSCO guideline.
 The once which fall under the Class A will include low-risk devices such as thermometers and tongue depressors.
 Low- to moderate-risk devices such as hypodermic needles will fall under Class B. Class C will cover moderate-to high-risk devices such as lung ventilators and bone fixation plates; and high-risk devices heart valves and implantable defibrillators, for example, will comprise Class D. The regulatory procedures for medical devices will vary according to their class.
 These are importing, registering, licensing and clinical trials in India.

 Under the Food, Drug, and Cosmetic Act, the U.S. Food and Drug Administration recognizes three classes of medical devices, based on the level of control necessary to assure safety and effectiveness.
 The classification procedures are described in the Code of Federal Regulations, Title 21, part 860 (usually known as 21 CFR 860).
 The USFDA allows for two regulatory pathways that allow the marketing of medical devices.
 The first and by far the most common is the so-called 510(k) process.
 The second regulatory pathway for new medical devices is the Premarket Approval process, described below, which is similar to the pathway for a new drug approval.
 Typically, clinical trials are required for this premarket approval pathway.